-Consequences of violating the Student Code of Conduct may include one or more of the following actions.
-Please refer to the COD online catalog for specific policies and procedures which include:
+Consequences of violating the Student Code of Conduct may include one or more of the following actions:

 - 1. Verbal Reprimand/Warning

 - 2. Written Reprimand/Warning

 - 3. Mental Health Clearance

 - 4. Restitution

 - 5. Disciplinary Probation

 - 6. Removal from Class

 - 7. Short-term Suspension

 - 8. Long-term Suspension

 - 9. Immediate Interim Suspension

 - 10. Removal from Facility

 - 11. Withdrawal of Consent to Remain on Campus

 - 12. Expulsion